TageMohammadat/TageMohammadat.github.io/index.md

 **May.
 2013 – Jan.
 2014**	&middot; **Design Specification for single phase energy meter for national utility company**

-Researching and developing new diagnosis and repair methods of faulty energy meters to significantly enhance (80%) the recovery of energy meters at the country-level and saving thousands of hard currency monthly.
+I researched and developed new diagnosis and repair methods of faulty energy meters to significantly enhance (80%) the recovery of energy meters at the country-level and saving thousands of hard currency monthly.
-Researching and developing a new 240-VAC energy metering solution.
+I researched and developed a new 240-VAC energy metering solution.
 The work yielded a product passing international standards and at the initial stages of mass manufacturing.
 The significance of the work is the first success for developing a product from scratch of this kind locally.

 **Jan.
 2008 – Jun.
 2008**	&middot; **Robotic Design for Asia-Pacific College Robot Contest, (Theme: गोपाल/Govinda)**